This post may contain affiliate links. Please see my disclosure policy for details.

 Angami – Ao – Chakhesang – Chang – Dimasa Kachari – Garo – Khiamniungan – Konyak – Kuki – Lotha – Phom – Pochury – Rengma – Sangtam – Sumi – Yimchungru – Zeliang

 Hornbill tells a story of culture with a cocktail of colours, sounds, people, textures and vibrancy.
-Visit Hornbill Festival in 2018 to discover the breathtaking tribes of Nagaland!
+Visit Hornbill Festival to discover the breathtaking tribes of Nagaland!

 The festival is held in Kisama Heritage Village which is around 18 kilometres from the main capital of Nagaland, Kohima.